Destinations Greece The Cyclades Santorini

 Must orderthe seasonal tasting menu

-Chef Haris Kossyfas's Mediterranean-Greek fine dining inside the medieval Kasteli fortress of Pyrgos — an 18th-century mansion converted to a 30-seat room, terrace looking across the entire caldera.
-Modern technique on Cycladic ingredients; tasting menus only.
+Mediterranean-Greek fine dining inside the medieval Kasteli fortress of Pyrgos — tasting menus, a terrace looking across the entire caldera.
+Modern technique on Cycladic ingredients.
 The Pyrgos splurge dinner, paired easily with a daytime wine tasting nearby.

 Bars & Late Night